HetDavara/My-first-Repositoty/README.md

 # My-first-Repositoty
-This is my first Repositroy.
+This is my first Github Repositroy.